dev-mariana/portfolio/README.md

 # Dev Portfolio

 A modern, responsive developer portfolio built with **Vue 3**, **TypeScript**, **Vite**, and **PrimeVue**.
-Showcase your skills, projects, and contact information with a beautiful UI and multi-language support (English & Brazilian Portuguese).
+Showcase my skills, projects, and contact information with a beautiful UI and multi-language support (English & Brazilian Portuguese).

 ---